fmbot-discord/docs/docs/commands/artists.md

 You can mention someone or enter their last.fm username.

-Parameters:
+Options:

-* User - A Last.FM username or a user in your server.
+* User - Select another user by mention, Discord ID or Last.fm username
 * Options - Options like taste display mode or time period.

 Time periods: `weekly`, `monthly`, `quarterly`, `half`, `yearly` or `alltime`. (`w`, `m`, `q`, `h`, `y` or `a`)